EIDA/eida-statistics/ws-statistics/ingestor_specs.md

 The API has been described in [openapi3 specification format](./ingestor_openapi3.yaml).

-### PUSH statistics
+### Submittinh statistics
 Pushing a new statistic or updating it is done with a bearer token wich is used to map the statistic to the correct EIDA node.

-The body of the request is a list of statistics in JSON format (should we compress it ?).
+The body of the request is a list of statistics in JSON format.
+The transfer can be compressed using the `Transfer-Encoding: gzip` HTTP header.

+- POST method is used to submit statistics that will be **appended** (if any exists)
+- PUT method is used to submt statistics that will **overwrite** any existing statistics

 #### Authentication considerations